Altinn/altinn-studio-docs/content/notifications/reference/api/endpoints/send-email-notifications/_index.nb.md

 - Maskinporten scope __altinn:serviceowner/notifications.create__ (for external system callers)
 - Platform Access Token (for Altinn Apps and internal Altinn systems)

-See [the Authentication and Authorization](/notifications/reference/api/#authentication--authorization) for more information.
+See [Authentication and Authorization](/notifications/reference/api/#authentication--authorization) for more information.

 ## Request